 Besson guitars were produced in the 1950s.
 They were badged as Besson Aristone.
 These guitars were imported and often rebranded.
 Many of them were made by Framus.
 There was also a model made by Framus in the Besson name designed by British jazz guitarist Jack Duarte.

-The Aristone guitars are reportedly made by Framus, however this one isn’t.
+The Aristone guitars are reportedly made by Framus, however, this one isn’t.
 It may have been made by Abbott before demand outstripped his supply capacity in the early 60s and the explosion of pop and they started to sub-contract to Framus.
-It’s very much like a Gibson L7, tobacco sunburst, 21 fret.
-Rosewood fingerboard with dot inlay (unbound), solid spruce (not ply ) top with single cream binding, sycamore neck with a V profile, and sycamore back and sides again solid not ply, Sycamore being the English maple; and in plentiful supply at the time.
+It’s very much like a Gibson L7, tobacco sunburst, 21 frets.
+Rosewood fingerboard with dot inlay (unbound), solid spruce (not ply ) top with single cream binding, sycamore neck with a V profile, and sycamore back and sides again solid not ply, Sycamore being the English maple and in plentiful supply at the time.
 Nickel plated trapeze tailpiece, and floating rosewood bridge.
 It has very early open back Grover machines with cream buttons.
-The headstock has a small rectangular ivory label at the top with the THE Aristone (Aristone in copper plate).
+The headstock has a small rectangular ivory label at the top with THE Aristone (Aristone in Copper Plate).
 It does not appear to have a truss rod, but tolerates 11’s ok.
 It really is a stunning guitar, definitely not Framus or East German.
-The build quality is far too good for a factory mass produced model.
+The build quality is far too good for a Factory mass produced model.
 It used to belong to a Newcastle session guitarist from the 50s/60s Charlie Smith, who owned it in the mid 80s.
 Graham Heath